Mutagenesis (molecular biology technique): Site-directed mutagenesis

-Prior to the development site-directed mutagenesis techniques, all mutations made were random, and scientists had to use selection for the desired phenotype to find the desired mutation.
-Random mutagenesis techniques has an advantage in terms of how many mutations can be produced; however, while random mutagenesis can produce a change in single nucleotides, it does not offer much control as to which nucleotide is being changed.
+Prior to the development of site-directed mutagenesis techniques, all mutations made were random, and scientists had to use selection for the desired phenotype to find the desired mutation.
+Random mutagenesis techniques have an advantage in terms of how many mutations can be produced; however, while random mutagenesis can produce a change in single nucleotides, it does not offer much control as to which nucleotide is being changed.
 Many researchers therefore seek to introduce selected changes to DNA in a precise, site-specific manner.
 Early attempts uses analogs of nucleotides and other chemicals were first used to generate localized point mutations.
 Such chemicals include aminopurine, which induces an AT to GC transition, while nitrosoguanidine, bisulfite, and N^{4}-hydroxycytidine may induce a GC to AT transition.
 These techniques allow specific mutations to be engineered into a protein; however, they are not flexible with respect to the kinds of mutants generated, nor are they as specific as later methods of site-directed mutagenesis and therefore have some degree of randomness.
 Other technologies such as cleavage of DNA at specific sites on the chromosome, addition of new nucleotides, and exchanging of base pairs it is now possible to decide where mutations can go.